-In 1832, Senator John C. Calhoun, for whom the settlement was named, fell from public favor and the town’s name was changed to Springfield.
-The town was officially incorporated on April 2, 1832, and by 1835, Springfield had grown enough that the Board of Trustees saw the need for law enforcement and a constable was appointed.
+In 1832, Senator John C. Calhoun, for whom the settlement was named, fell from public favor, and the town’s name was changed to Springfield.
+The town was officially incorporated on April 2, 1832, and by 1835, Springfield had grown enough that the Board of Trustees saw the need for law enforcement, and a constable was appointed.

-Before Lincoln moved to Springfield, the young man had tried his hand at a number of endeavors, including clerking at Denton Offutt’s store in New Salem, becoming a postmaster, a surveyor, and a law student, before running for the state legislature in a losing campaign.
+Before Lincoln moved to Springfield, the young man had tried his hand at several endeavors, including clerking at Denton Offutt’s store in New Salem, becoming a postmaster, a surveyor, and a law student, before running for the state legislature in a losing campaign.
 In 1834, he was elected to the legislature on his second try.
 It was during this term in office that he influenced the placement of the State Capital in Springfield.

-During Lincoln’s time in Springfield, he had three different law partners, the last of which, eventually became his biographer.
+During Lincoln’s time in Springfield, he had three different law partners, the last of which eventually became his biographer.
 He spent many days riding the Eighth Judicial Circuit and practicing in county courthouses all around central Illinois.
 Practicing law provided Lincoln with the status and visibility that contributed to his success in politics.

 In 1840, Lincoln met a Kentucky belle named Mary Todd, and after a stormy, sporadic courtship, the couple was married by the Reverend Charles Dresser in 1842.
-Their first son, Robert Todd Lincoln was born on August 1, 1843.
-The next spring, Lincoln bought the Reverend Dresser’s home on the corner of Eighth and Jackson streets for $1,200 cash and a small lot worth $300.
+Their first son, Robert Todd Lincoln, was born on August 1, 1843.
+The following spring, Lincoln bought the Reverend Dresser’s home on the corner of Eighth and Jackson streets for $1,200 cash and a small lot worth $300.
 The Lincolns occupied this brown frame house for the next 17 years.
-This home still stands in Springfield today at 413 S. 8th Street and is part of a National Historic Site that also includes several other structures within the four-block area.
+This home still stands in Springfield today at 413 S. 8th Street and is part of a National Historic Site that includes several other structures within the four-block area.
 All the homes have been restored to their appearance during the time Lincoln lived in the neighborhood.

-While practicing his profitable law career, Lincoln continued to be active in politics and on November 6, 1860, he was elected president.
+While practicing his profitable law career, Lincoln continued to be active in politics, and on November 6, 1860, he was elected president.

 “My friends – No one, not in my situation, can appreciate my feeling of sadness at this parting.
-To this place, and the kindness of these people, I owe everything.
+To this place and the kindness of these people, I owe everything.
 Here I have lived a quarter of a century and have passed from a young to an old man.
-Here my children have been born and one is buried….
-To His care I am commending you, as I hope in your prayers you will commend me, I bid you an affectionate farewell.”
+Here my children have been born, and one is buried… To His care I am commending you, as I hope in your prayers you will commend me, I bid you an affectionate farewell.”